asmitaporwal/Bus-Booking-System/README.md

 # About
-This is a frontend project of Bus Booking System.I create this using a Python Library i.e., is tkinter.
+This is a frontend project of Bus Booking System.I have created this using a Python Library i.e. tkinter.
 You can install this library using 'pip install tkinter' from your cmd or terminal.

 # Working of this project.
 Here in this project: